Graduate Assistant Teaching Professional Development Program

 This workshop is a part of the GATPD IMPACT Teaching and Learning series, which provides training and support for graduate students entering Teaching Assistantships.
 In this series, you are encouraged to complete the four workshops of the IMPACT Teaching and Learning Program, as they were developed to provide fundamental teaching skills for new and current Teaching Assistants and course instructors.

-Our FOUR core IMPACT Teaching and Learning workshops are:
+Our FIVE core IMPACT Teaching and Learning workshops are:

 1. Course Design and Syllabus Development